 “People often say that beauty is in the eye of the beholder.
 And I say that the most liberating thing about beauty is realizing that you are the beholder.”— Salma Hayek

-It’s no big secret that best way to improve your photography is practice.
-Shoot every day or at least once a week so you can get to the point where you don’t have to think about how to operate your camera.
+It’s no big secret that best way to improve your photography is by practicing.
+I think it’s a good idea to photograph something every day or at least once a week so you can get to the point where you don’t have to think about how to operate your camera.
 You just use it to create images.

 In my former home, my favorite place to shoot portraits is the kitchen.
 The walls were painted a soft white and a bay window provided North light that can be modulated by opening and closing mini-blinds in each window section.
 You may have a similar location in your home, and never thought a kitchen or other unlikely location would be a great place to make a portrait or two.
 Think about it now.

 Joe is the author of the “Available Light Glamour Photography.” that’s available from Amazon with new copies priced at the amazing and Non-Prime price of $9.99 (plus shipping.)
 If they;re scooped up by the time you get there, used copies are selling for $10.50 (plus shipping,) still about half of the Prime price.